Franklin-Muhuni/PNW-Automated-Dashboard/README.md

 - Cities
 - Treaties
 # Transform
 The data had been appended to empty dictionaries that were converted into dataframes and the columns datatypes were modified to more appropriate formats.
-Initial dataframes consisted of information related to over 47K+ simulated nations, but roughly 37K of them were excluded from the final sets to conform to integrity constraints in the database.
-I intend to amend this in the future as null values and inconsistencies in the data have not been accounted for in the script.
+Initial dataframes consisted of information related to over 47K+ simulated nations, but roughly 37K of them were excluded from the final sets as nearly all of them were found to come from inactive accounts when they were finally retrieved.
 # Load
 This step involved using SQLAlchemy to connect to SQL Server and writing the records within the finalized dataframes to a local database consisting of matching tables and columns.
 See the schema ERD.
 # Dashboard